play_arrow

 The Global Hunger Crisis

-The UN has advised that countries who were experiencing crisis levels of food insecurity are rapidly approaching catastrophe.
-There are 50 million people on the brink of famine.
+In late 2022, the UN advised that countries who were experiencing crisis levels of food insecurity was rapidly approaching catastrophe.
+50 million people were considered to be on the brink of famine.

 Conflict, climate shocks such as flooding and drought, and impacts of COVID-19 were already creating significant levels of hunger and food insecurity.
 Since the war in Ukraine started, things have got worse.